-- A. When trees are topped or removed without a permit, or if the number of replacement trees required by Table B A cannot be accommodated on-site, the Director shall require payment into the Tree Replacement Fund.
+- A. When trees are topped or removed without a permit, or if the number of replacement trees required by Table BA cannot be accommodated on-site, the Director shall require payment into the Tree Replacement Fund.
 The fee will be based on the current cost of the following: - 1.
 The cost of purchasing and delivering a 2" caliper deciduous or 6' evergreen tree; - 2.
 The cost of labor to install a tree; - 3.
 The cost of supplies needed for the installation of a tree, including but not limited to, soil amendments, mulch, stakes etc.; and - 4.
-The cost of maintenance of a new tree for at least three years, including but not limited to, watering, weeding, and pruning. - B. The cost of a replacement tree shall be updated annually in the Land Use Fee Schedule.C.
-The money in this fund shall be used by the City or its contractor to purchase, plant and - maintain trees on sites in the City.
+The cost of maintenance of a new tree for at least three years, including but not limited to, watering, weeding, and pruning. - B. The cost of a replacement tree shall be updated annually in the Land Use Fee Schedule.